-Our mission and strategic workstreams
+Our mission and core workstreams

 The NIHR was established in 2006 under the government's health research strategy Best Research for Best Health to "create a health research system in which the NHS supports outstanding individuals, working in world-class facilities, conducting leading-edge research focused on the needs of patients and the public".
 Since that time, we have transformed research in and for the NHS and helped to shape the health research landscape more broadly.

 Our mission is unchanged: to improve the health and wealth of the nation through research.
 We deliver against this mission through five core workstreams.